 Devices such as Precognox TAS Data Collector offer the perfect solution if you need to collect larger amounts of web data with high data quality and even the availability of data is a major challenge.
 Complex requirements can only be met by such a specialized data collection solution.

-In addition, Data Collector is a part of a complex text analytics platform (TAS), providing unique solutions not only for collecting data but also for working with these contents.
+In addition, TAS Data Collector is a part of the complex TAS Text Analytics System, providing unique solutions not only for collecting data but also for working with these contents.
 All this is done with very reasonable pricing, as it is available from a few tens of dollars per month – in case of repeated data collection).
 The IT background, software development and text analytics experience of Precognox behind the TAS – Text Analytics System guarantee the high quality of the unique solution.